KingSajxxd/AiPHP-NotesApp/README.md

 * Usage: Register an account, log in, and start adding tasks and notes.
 Explore the intuitive UI to manage your lists and stay on top of your to-dos.

-Thank you for choosing Task Done!
+Thank you for choosing Task!
 We hope this app helps you stay organized and achieve your goals with ease. 🌟

 # Happy organizing! 🚀